epics-docs/epics-docs/guides/EPICS_Intro.rst

 (aka SQL) databases.

 The database defines the functionality of the IOC: what process data it provides, how is the data handled and stored.
-The database contains an arbitrary number of records, each of which belongs to a specific record type.
+The database can contain any number of records, each of which belongs to a specific record type.
 The record type defines the type of data that the record handles and a set of functions that define how the data are handled.
 Record type-specific metadata, also known as “properties” is included in the